 There are 2 reasons true saints will be confirmed unto the end and neither is rooted in self-effort.
 The 1st reason Christians will persevere and be confirmed unto holiness is based entirely in what God has already done.
 This confirmation will result in them being found blameless and that would be impossible if it was according to what the Christian has done in and of themselves.
 He has gone so far in blessing His children that it is not possible for Him to turn back.
 As we saw in 1 Corinthians 1:4-9 (above), God has called all genuine Christians into the fellowship of his Son, Jesus Christ our Lord.
 God called each believer and that call cannot be reversed.
 Why?

-For the gifts and the calling of God are irrevocable.
-(Romans 11:29 ESV)
+29 for the gifts and the calling of God are irrevocable.
+Romans 11:29 (NASB)

 The calling through which the believer is saved is what we call the Effectual call.
 God never turns from the effectual call of His grace.

 30 and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified.
 Romans 8:30 (NASB)